Understanding Workhorse Group's Unusual Options Activity | Benzinga

 Understanding Workhorse Group's Unusual Options Activity

-Workhorse Group (NASDAQ:WKHS) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $10.63 following the option alert.
+Shares of Workhorse Group (NASDAQ:WKHS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $9.76.

 - Sentiment: BEARISH